 What you should worry about is your web host, especially if you’re on a Shared Hosting server.

-By default, some web hosts don’t enable GZIP compression feature on a shared hosting server.
+Some web hosts don’t enable the GZIP compression feature on a shared hosting server by default.
 You will need to check with your hosting service to enable it.

 Here are a few ways or methods to check if GZIP is enabled on your server.